wibu009/evently/README.md

 Evently is a modular event management API built with ASP.NET Core.
 This project is in its early stages.

 ## Getting Started
 You can run the project using Docker (recommended) or with .NET 9 SDK and PostgreSQL installed locally.
+Once running, access the API docs at `http://localhost:5000/scalar` (HTTP) or `https://localhost:5001/scalar` (HTTPS) to check it out!

 ### With Docker
 1. Make sure you have Docker installed.